mariovalney/cf7-to-zapier/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 3.0.0 =

-Added support to multiple webhook URLs!
+Added support to placeholders in webhook URLs!
-You can check details [in this topic](https://wordpress.org/support/topic/make-multiple-webhooks-optionals/).
+You can check details [in this topic](https://wordpress.org/support/topic/use-webhook-url-placeholders).

 More changes:

-* Support to "_raw_" values (label value in [PIPES](https://contactform7.com/selectable-recipient-with-pipes/)).
-* Added 'ctz_trigger_webhook_errors' action to allow trigger submission error after ignoring them.
+* Added 'ctz_hook_url_placeholder' filter.
 * Tested against new CF7 and WP versions.